EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 Santurce is a vibrant urban neighborhood, pulsating with art, music, and nightlife in the well-known "La Placita".

 ![placita](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240112_235833279.MP.jpg?raw=true)

+{:.no_toc}
+### Pro tips:
+- Reserva Natural Cueva del Indio
+  - Do not park at the ["main"]() parking.
+This is a tourist scam and not an official or governmental parking.
+It is just a local resident who make people pay to use the parking and access the Reserve.
+  - Get good shoes and explore the coast past the main area.
+- Manantial Tortuguero Spring: Just skip it!
+- La Placita:
+  -

 ## Day 8 - Old San Juan